 The old adage ‘you get what you pay for’ rarely rings truer than it does for paid and especially PPC – Pay Per Click advertising.
-There are various options on the market, but Google AdWords as you might expect is the dominant force and for good reason.
+There are various options on the market, but Google Ads as you might expect is the dominant force and for good reason.
 That said, it may be less expensive than you imagined and is an incredibly effective service.
 It works like this:

 - Visitors enter keywords (or search terms) when searching for your specific products and services

 - If the keywords that you have chosen are in line with what people search for, then your paid ad will sit next to or above organic Google search results.
 It really is that simple, but of course you must consider your choice of search terms and keywords very carefully

 - The idea is that people will click on your ad and providing your landing page matches expectations then visitors may become customers